FluffyBullet/exertFitness/README.md

 ## <u>Expected Uses of Website</u>

+Expected users of the website are for seekers of gaining personal fitness and personal trainer.
+To Introduce the potential client to the peronal trainer the first page is an introduction to the advertiser of the website, followed by experiences of users of the service.<br>
+This page is intentionally kept as an easy flowing, simplistic layout for the consumer to navigate easily.<br>
+Second page is for further interest, showcasing the location, timetables and expected fee's.
+Also similar to the landing page with a simplistic view with levels of information presented in an ordered fashion to advise the client what what to expect and fee's of services.<br>
+Third page is the primary focus of the project and feature offered for re-occuring users of the website.
+This page is used for the entry and review / calculation of targets and tracking.
+With this page, data entry and manipulation will be the aim of the form entries.
+The buttons and labels (for input fields and the table header) will guide the user on what sections to complete and where.
 ### Features for User Experience
 To support the user navigation and use of my website, I have opted to update specific area's the customer will be using for more information: